Evaluating, Purchasing, Renewing, and Upgrading FAQ

 - My evaluation license has expired.
 How do I renew it?

 Evaluation licenses cannot be renewed.
 We currently offer free 30-days evaluation licenses for many of our software products.
-You can choose to evaluate another product or purchase the product and receive a full year of updates, upgrades, and Intel® Premier Support.
+You can choose to evaluate another product or purchase the product and receive a full year of updates, upgrades, and priority customer support.

 - When does my renewal period start?